 South West Highways are the lead contractors for the Sustainable Drainage Systems construction and are part of the Considerate Contractor Scheme.
 They will be onsite with their industry mascots Ivor and Honor Goodsite to help promote safety to young people.

 During the construction of the reed beds systems there will be various closures in the Park and the surrounding road network at Drumbridges.
-We will keep people informed of these closures through this website, Facebook, Updates and Closures or Devon County Councils’ Traffic Information.
+We will keep people informed of these closures through this website, Facebook or Devon County Councils’ Traffic Information.